-One of the most-awaited festivals across the country, Diwali is almost here to light up our lives!
-Are you ready to be all decked up in your finery, gorge on plenty of sweets and treats, and of course, bring out your inner child with those firecrackers you’re longing to burst?
+One of the most-awaited festivals across the country, Diwali, is almost here to light up our lives!
+Are you ready to be all decked up in your finery, gorge on plenty of sweets and treats, and bring out your inner child with those firecrackers you’re longing to burst?
 Of course, you are!

-Amidst all the preparation, you’re also sure to be thinking of some fun Diwali decoration ideas for your home – after all, you shouldn’t be the only one adorned for the festive season, right!
-Of course, it doesn’t make sense to break the bank to make your house look pretty just for a few days.
+Amidst all the preparation, you’re also sure to be thinking of some fun Diwali decoration ideas for your home – after all, you shouldn’t be the only one adorned for the festive season, right?
+Of course, breaking the bank to make your house look pretty for a few days doesn’t make sense.
 Instead, try out these simple and inexpensive tips for Diwali decorations for your home and get your creativity flowing.

 A couple of inexpensive purchases and a whole lot of DIY can make your house ready and gorgeous for all your impromptu visitors during the festival.
 Here are some simple ideas you can try out if you’re wondering how to decorate your home for Diwali:

 1. Fairy Lights

 This is first on our list because it’s actually a no-brainer!
 Fairy lights are quite cheap, but their array of colours makes them a versatile decoration piece.
 A couple of strings in different rooms and on the porch, and your house will look well decorated for the festival!
 Apart from simply hanging them on the wall, you can also use them for other decorative purposes.
 Things like pinning photos on the strings to show off your favourite memories or jazzing up an old mirror can be done for Diwali, but these decorations can be extended for much longer too.
 Try finding battery-operated lights so that you’re not hunting for sockets at the last minute.